denoland/std/testing/README.md

-Say we have two functions, `square` and `multiply`, if we want to assert that the `multiply` function is called during execution of the `square` function we need a way to spy on the `multiple` function.
+Say we have two functions, `square` and `multiply`, if we want to assert that the `multiply` function is called during execution of the `square` function we need a way to spy on the `multiply` function.
 There are a few ways to achieve this with Spies, one is to have the `square` function take the `multiply` multiply as a parameter.